 Personal care is exactly that: care that is actually personal.

 It’s about providing medical supervision in a home-like atmosphere.
 This type of senior care provides daily assistance for bathing, dressing, feeding, or other individual needs with a 24 hour licensed nursing staff on site at all times.

 Senior personal care living facilities are licensed by the state of Kentucky and have specific regulations and nursing care requirements.
-Personal care living facilities are designed to take care of each resident’s unique care needs while maintaining individual freedoms.
+Personal care living facilities are designed to take care of each Louisville resident’s unique needs while maintaining individual freedoms.

 When is it time to consider moving into a senior living facility?